jaewoocho/transformers_code_llama/README.md

 ![image](https://github.com/jaewoocho/transformers_code_llama/assets/25238652/b564e8e8-d427-4089-90bb-a2efa6a8378c)

-The major topic of the paper is to introduce these three opensource models to be specialized in programming and specific tasks
+The major topic of the paper is to introduce these three opensource models to be specialized in programming and specific languages like Python
 1. Code Llama
 2. Code Llama -Instruct
 3. Code Llama -Python